gergitokusse/To-Do-list/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project:

 ```sh
  if you have github account